pushkar100/notes-vim-basics/README.md

 # Vim Basics (Short Notes & Quick Reference)
-A Quick reference to Vim commands that contains short explanations on particular functionalities of Vim.
+A Quick reference for Vim commands that contains short explanations on particular functionalities of Vim.

 ## Basics
 NOTE: